 Principle 7

 The Board considers evaluation of its committees and individual directors to be an integral part of corporate governance to ensure it has the necessary skills, experience and abilities to fulfil its responsibilities.
 The goal of the Board evaluation process is to identify and address opportunities for improving the performance of the board and to solicit honest, genuine and constructive feedback.
-To ensure the skills and knowledge of the Board are kept up to date, it works with its Nominated Advisor & Broker, Auditor and Solicitor to ensure that any relevant new or amended accounting standards and interpretations, AIM rules or Companies Act legislation are fully understood and implemented.

 The Board considers the evaluation process is best carried out internally on an annual basis and, as a passive investment Company, does not institute formal measures but will keep this under review if and when circumstances within the Company change.